 This type of rheumatism is caused by wear and tear.
 This means that a part of the body has been overloaded and damaged as a result.
 Classic examples are tendonitis and osteoarthritis.

-Osteoarthritis is when the cartilage of a joint is damaged and can no longer perform its natural function of absorbing shocks.
+Osteoarthritis occurs when the cartilage of a joint is damaged and can therefore no longer fulfill its natural function of absorbing shocks.
 This always happens when the synovial fluid is no longer available in sufficient quantities as a nutrient solution for the cartilage.
 For example, because it is repeatedly squeezed out of the joint by strong recurring pressure.
 An example of this would be a repetitive activity, such as heavy lifting from the same position over many years.

 As the little remaining synovial fluid no longer supplies the cartilage sufficiently, it becomes susceptible to damage and cracks, becomes thinner and almost disappears in some places.
 This creates a lot of friction and movement is no longer smooth.
-From the joint's point of view, this is like pushing a box light-footedly over a smooth, polished floor and then suddenly having to continue on rough asphalt - a very painful process for the body.
+From the joint's point of view, you can imagine this as if you were pushing a crate light-footedly over a smoothly polished floor and then suddenly having to continue on rough asphalt - a very painful process for the body.

 Osteoarthritis usually prevents those affected from moving freely in everyday life.
 The normal use of joints, such as crossing and lifting the arms when taking off a sweater or bending the knees when climbing stairs, suddenly becomes a painful ordeal.
 In this article, we explain how you can support your body with acupressure for osteoarthritis.